Pyright vs Mypy: Architecture, CI Workflows & Strictness Comparison

 if is_valid_config(data):

 If narrowing fails in a match block, ensure all cases explicitly return or raise.
-Pyright handles structural subtyping more aggressively.
-Mypy requires explicit isinstance guards for TypeGuard validation.
+Pyright handles structural subtyping more aggressively. mypy requires explicit isinstance guards for TypeGuard validation.

 Validate PEP 695 support by pinning checker versions.
-Require Mypy >=1.4.0 and Pyright >=1.1.320.
-Older versions silently ignore type keyword syntax.
-Always run --python-version 3.12 in CI to enforce modern parsing rules.
+Require mypy >=1.12 (where the new syntax is enabled by default) and pyright >=1.1.320.
+Older versions reject or ignore type keyword syntax.

 Common Implementation Pitfalls

-- Assuming strict mode parity guarantees identical error reporting: Mypy and Pyright implement different type narrowing algorithms and stub resolution orders.
+- Assuming strict mode parity guarantees identical error reporting: mypy and pyright implement different type narrowing algorithms and stub resolution orders.
 Directly copying strict flags without validating against your codebase will produce divergent false positives and missed errors.

 - Ignoring incremental cache invalidation in CI pipelines: Both tools cache analysis results, but cache keys must include Python version, dependency hashes, and checker version.
 Stale caches cause phantom passes or unexplained failures in PR checks.